zcrayman/tut-data/3/README.ftl.md

 The method `DataSource dataSource()` creates the embedded H2 database.
 This creates a new H2 instance within the same ApplicationContext and provides a DataSource interface to it, usable by JPA.

 The method `EntityManagerFactory entityManagerFactory()` creates the `EntityManagerFactory`.
 This class is responsible for creating the `EntityManager`, and is *JPA Provider specific*.
 In this case, this shows the creation and setup of a Hibernate JPA Provider, including the provision of the datasource `dataSource()`.

-Note that the EntityManagerFactory is responsible for identifying the JPA Entities to be made available, the classes to be treated as database mapping/ persistence beans.
+The EntityManagerFactory is responsible for identifying the JPA Entities to be made available, the classes to be treated as database mapping/ persistence beans.

 The method `EntityManager entityManager()` creates the core class of JPA.  `EntityManager` is the public interface of JPA, providing methods to persist, delete, update and query, and is used in the tests below for this purpose.

 `transactionManager()` initialises the JPA transaction manager.
 This integrates with the declarative Transaction Management features of Spring, permitting the use of @Transactional and associated classes and configuration, for more information, [click here](http://static.springsource.org/spring/docs/3.2.4.RELEASE/spring-framework-reference/html/transaction.html)

 Spring provides an exception translation framework to translate exceptions from many different sources into a consistent set that your application can use.
-In this case, the JPA Configuration setup expects a bean that provides these translations, which is provided by `hibernateExceptionTranslator()`
+In this case, the JPA Configuration expects a bean that provides these translations, which is provided by `hibernateExceptionTranslator()`

-The test will now run without compilation or runtime errors, but will fail as the JPA entity is not set up.
+The test will now run without compilation or runtime errors but will fail as the JPA entity is not set up.

-Update `com.yummynoodle.persistence.domain.Order` to read:
+Update `com.yummynoodle.persistence.domain.Order` to contain the following:

     <@snippet path="src/main/java/com/yummynoodlebar/persistence/domain/Order.java" prefix="complete"/>